vickas777/typescript-api/README.md

 # Description

 ## General info
 Project have been built with express.js and typescript.
 For tests have used a jest framework.
 There is possibility to pack app in a docker container.
+No GUI in an app.
+You need `Postman` or `curl` to see how it works.

 **All further operations should be done in a source folder**